MassimilianoDH/terraform-push/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
 Terraform Push is a repository template capable of creating a fully functional GitOps CI for Hashicorp Terraform.
-With minimal set-up, this CI can deploy Terraform resources to single OR multiple cloud providers in a secure and concurrent pipeline.
+With minimal set-up, this CI can deploy Terraform resources to single OR multiple Cloud Providers in a secure and concurrent pipeline.
 Once in working condition, users can add Terraform configuration files to the desired directories, and it will be applied automatically after pushing or merging them to Master.

 ### Features <a name = "features"></a>